CSC207-UofT/course-project-alifafa/Phase 2/AccessibilityReport.md

 Implement a feature where the user can zoom in or zoom out the interface whenever needed Implement a feature that changes the composition or organization of the components in the user interface to accommodate different hand sizes.

-Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
-This could be a specific category such as "students" or more vague, such as "people who like games".
-Try to give a bit more detail along with the category.
-Our main targeted customers will be students who need simple and instant chatting apps that give little to no distractions.
-Many communication apps like Wechat, Instagram, and Facebook have implemented too many features and as students we might get distracted by these fancy designs.
-Therefore, our app provides the most basic chatting function with a simple post sharing feature that reduces as many distractions as possible.
-It is a great app for students with procrastination issues or difficulties focusing on school work.
-Write a paragraph about whether or not your program is less likely to be used by certain demographics.
-For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.
-Our application is in English only, thus people who do not speak English are unlikely to choose AliChat.
-However, I think this app is great for people who want to learn and practice English because it has the simplest features and design.
-It is great for beginner learners.